-It is very difficult to maintain every machine every day at an operational efficiency of 99% or greater, despite claims to the contrary.
+It is very difficult to maintain every synthesizer every day at an operational efficiency of 99% or greater, despite claims to the contrary.
 Not only does the instrument have to be finely tuned to operate at 99%+, but other factors have to be perfect, such as the moisture content in the acetonitrile and phosphoramidite quality.
 The weather plays a role, as well.
-Extremely humid days will adversely affect the quality of synthesis by making near complete water removal almost impossible, despite using rigorous anhydrous chemistry techniques.
+Extremely humid days will adversely affect the quality of a synthesis by making near complete water removal almost impossible, despite using rigorous anhydrous chemistry techniques.

 Modified reagents often have poor coupling efficiencies for a variety of reasons.
 It is not unusual for a reagent to have a coupling efficiency as low as 90%.

 Some modified oligonucleotides are prepared by conjugation to an amine, thiol or carboxyl functionality.
 This reaction is affected by many factors as well, including the quality and age of reagent, the sequence of oligonucleotide and the quality of the buffers.
 Reactions can range from 10% to nearly quantitative.
-A mediocre conjugation can have a considerable effect on final product yield.
+A mediocre conjugation can have a considerable effect on the final product yield.

-(0.9926)(0.933)(0.95) = 0.59
+Therefore (0.9926)(0.933)(0.95) = 0.59

 The deprotection of the oligonucleotide always results in a small amount of undeprotected bases, undesired modifications, and in this case, some degradation of the quencher.
 It also involves transfers and filtrations that invariably result in most of the loss.
 Overall, a loss of another 25% of potential product due to chemical modifications, incomplete deprotections and manual manipulation is not unusual.
-Our yield is now at 44%, or 0.44 µmole.

 The protecting group on the amino group is left on to improve the purification of the amino labeled intermediate prior to conjugation.
 Without it, the amino labeled oligonucleotide will elute with the failure sequences on HPLC.
 It is common to lose 10% of this group prior to purification during deprotection and work-up, lowering our yield to 0.40 μmole.